 Look for curiosity, solid nerves, and a balanced mix of prey and defense drive.
 Reputable kennels let you watch the dog on slick floors, around loud noises, and when a stranger walks up.
 A confident dog recovers fast after any surprise.

-Health and Documentation
+Health & Documentation

-A genuine german shepherd guard dog for sale should arrive with:
+A genuine German Shepherd guard dog for sale should arrive with:

 - Hip & elbow X-rays certified by OFA or SV